workkkfor2012/gemini-coder/README.md

 - **You select** which folders and files provide relevant context
 - **You control** what examples of coding conventions to include
-- **You know** how much tokens is used in web chats and FIM/refactoring requests
+- **You know** how much tokens are used in web chats and code completion/file refactoring requests

 The result?
 Unmatched in accuracy, speed and cost AI assistance.